mefengl/what-i-read/README.md

 https://ma.tt/2010/11/one-point-oh , Ship it, even if it feels awkward.

 https://jsomers.net/blog/speed-matters , I forgot one of the ideas that I definitely shouldn't: "Speed Matters." ⭐

+https://notes.andymatuschak.org/zMbCwoVdjsqPNyTRRr3phPN , For programmers as well, this is the issue I am concerned about.
+We can improve through daily work, but it seems too random and powerless when facing truly difficult problems. ⭐